 The Joshua Tree and the debut Eagles album photo shoot with Henry Diltz and Gary Burden took place in March 1972.
 The self-titled Eagles album is their first studio album.
 It was recorded at London’s Olympic Studios with producer Glyn Johns and released June 1, 1972.
 John Beaudin of Rock History Music interviewed Bernie Leadon back in July 2019 and asked him if the Eagles knew their first album was going to be a hit when they recorded it.

 “Photographer Henry Diltz and our art director, Gary Burden, were participating as well.
-Gary, an award-winning album cover designer, is a former Marine who had grown up on his father’s citrus farm in Laguna, and Henry, a former member of the Modern Folk Quartet, is a noted, award-winning photographer.
-Also along on those trips was our former road manager/spiritual/philosophical adviser, John Barrick, who had once tended bar at the Troubadour.
+Gary, an award-winning album-cover designer, is a former Marine who grew up on his father’s citrus farm in Laguna, and Henry, a former member of the Modern Folk Quartet, is a noted, award-winning photographer.
+Also along on these trips was our former road manager/spiritual/philosophical adviser, John Barrick, who had once tended bar at the Troubadour.
 It was a colorful, adventurous circus troupe we had assembled.”Don Henley, Rolling Stone Magazine – June 10, 2016

 Gary Burden gave his thoughts on Joshua Tree National Park and what it meant to him.

 In the short video segment below from the “Library After Dark – A Conversation with John Van Hamersveld & Henry Diltz” presentation at the El Segundo Public Library in California, Henry talks about their adventure in Joshua Tree for the Eagles album photo shoot.